jameshball/osci-render/README.md

 - Wobble (plays sin wave at same frequency as output)

 ### MIDI

+You can use MIDI to control the frequency of the output - just plug in or open a MIDI software/hardware device and open osci-render and start playing notes!

 To control the sliders using a MIDI slider or knob from a physical device, do the following: